bobm564/datasciencecoursera/README.md

 datasciencecoursera

-This is my first repo on GitHub for a coursera.org MOOC called the Data Scientist's Toolbox.
+This is my first repo on GitHub for the coursera.org MOOC called the Data Scientist's Toolbox.